openxla/stablehlo/docs/spec.md

 but this may change in the future ([#1156](https://github.com/openxla/stablehlo/issues/1156)).

+### Execution semantics of quantized operation

+The interpretation of quantized StableHLO operations may vary depending on the hardware requirements and capabilities.
+For instance, some hardware may opt to interpret quantized operations using a "dequantize, perform floating-point operation, and finally quantize" strategy.
+Others may perform the entire computation in the integer domain.
+Consequently, the interpretation of quantized StableHLO operations is exclusively determined by the specific implementation.

 ### Errors

 StableHLO programs are validated through an extensive set of constraints for